Create a web app

 - In the Language Switcher pane, under Language settings, for Translated text, click Translation configuration.

 There are two ways to populate the translated text fields.
 If you know or have access to the translated terms, you can input them one by one or all at once via a spreadsheet.
-If you do not know or have access to the translated terms, you can use Translation assistant (Beta) to automatically translate the text and populate the fields.
+If you do not know or have access to the translated terms, you can use Translation assistant to automatically translate the text and populate the fields.

 Note: